yabinmeng/cassgatling/README.md

   + https://github.com/gatling-cql/GatlingCql/releases

 **[NOTES]** - as of April 10, 2018, Gatling CQL plugin has released version 0.0.8 which works with the latest Gatling framework 2.3.1.
 Please feel free to download these latest versions for your test.
+Please also be aware that Gatling 2.3.1 requires scala 2.1.2 and make sure your scala version is upgraded first.

 ### Notes about the Example Simulation Scenario